wetryingtodorock/getblock-docs/en/rpc-service/ont/ws/ont_getunboundong.md

 ---
-title: ont:getunboundong \[WebSocket\]
+title: ont:getunboundong - Ontology
-description: Fetch amount of unbound ONG for an address.
+description: Example code for the ont:getunboundong ws method. Сomplete guide on how to use ont:getunboundong ws in GetBlock.io Web3 documentation.
 ---

 ### Parameters